Aqaao/DockerUnderCursor/README.md

 - 2022.10.28 fix:
   - fix: block some error
   - fix: in docker auto-hide mode, open popup menu of floating docker causes docker to hide.
+- 2022.12.3 update:
+  - fix some error
+  - add new function that fix docker.